HeavyMedl/HowToJavaScript/README.md

 	![reddit-json](http://i.imgur.com/Jmyz6EO.png)

-	If you click on the dropdowns contained in this Object, you can look the name-value pairs associated with your specific request to `http://www.reddit.com/.json`.
+	If you click on the dropdowns contained in this Object, you can look at the name-value pairs associated with your specific request to `http://www.reddit.com/.json`.
 Notice that specific properties of this Object correlate with the descriptions listed on the Reddit documentation.

 	For example, this Object has a `kind` equal to `Listing`.
 According to the documentation, a `kind` is "a String identifier that denotes the object's type.
 Some examples: Listing, more, t1, t2, ..".
 The `Listing` *kind* is "Used to paginate content that is too long to display in one go."